AlexCKHO/Celsius_Into_Fahrenheit/README.md

 Use the in-built tools of ASP.NET MVC to build and run the project.

 5. **Usage**:
-- Navigate to the Convertor page.
+- Navigate to the Converter page.
 - Enter a Celsius value in the input field.
 - Click "Convert" to get the Fahrenheit equivalent.
 - Check the thermometer visualization to see the temperature representation.